 An online tool to help customers plan and save, making a complex process manageable

-BOSTON, MA (October 1, 2018)—John Hancock Investments today announced that the John Hancock Freedom 529 education savings plan has launched the Education Planning Center, a complimentary, online suite of college planning tools for clients.
+BOSTON, MA (October 1, 2018)—John Hancock Investment Management today announced that the John Hancock Freedom 529 education savings plan has launched the Education Planning Center, a complimentary, online suite of college planning tools for clients.
 Through the secure site, clients can:

 - Establish each child’s individual education goals